joonashalinen/bloxu/README.md

 * src/server/dist/index.ts: The main program that runs the online server.

-# Microservice Architecture
+# Service Architecture

-The project has a microservice architecture.
-The following diagram shows each microservice as well as their relationships to another.
+The project has a conceptual service architecture.
+The following diagram shows each service as well as their relationships to another.

 <img styles="margin:auto" src="docs/service_architecture.png" width="600">

-*Image 5, microservice architecture*
+*Image 5, service architecture*

 A solid arrow from a service to another in the diagram denotes a "knows of" relationship.
 If a service knows of another service, then it most likely has a dependency relationship to it.
 Knowing about another service means that the service is expected to a) exist and b) send or receive the expected messages.
 To promote modularity, circular dependencies between services are not allowed.

 A dashed arrow indicates an implementation inheritance relationship.
 The target of the arrow is then not a concrete service but an interface.
 The source of the arrow then implements that interface.

-As discussed above, each microservice is able to send messages to other services.
+As discussed above, each service is able to send messages to other services.
 In addition, they can send public messages that are not sent to any specific service.
 Instead, all services receive these types of messages and can choose for themselves if they wish to care about the received message or not.

 ## Individual Service Responsibilities

-The following is a description of the individual responsibilities of each microservice:
+The following is a description of the individual responsibilities of each service:
 * **3D World:** This service is responsible for running the game engine.
 It provides access points for the other services so that they can interact with the objects in the world.

 * **IO:** The IO Service is responsible for capturing user controls, such as keyboard and mouse events for example.
 The IO Service sends public messages when the user controls change.
 The IO Service adds a layer of abstraction that can make it possible to decouple the game from the user controls.
 This can be useful in the future if support for different types of controllers is added, such as for joystick controllers for example.